-If you’re reading this post in August, you’ve almost survived the most dangerous stretch of the year for fatal accidents.
+If you’re reading this post in August, you’ve almost lived through the most dangerous stretch of the year for fatal accidents.
 YAY!

-Although July has the infamous distinction of owning both the holiday and holiday weekend with the highest number of automotive fatalities and water-related deaths (click here to learn why that month is so deadly), it's only half the story.
+Although July has the infamous distinction of holding title to both the holiday and holiday weekend resulting in the highest number of automotive fatalities and water-related deaths (click here to learn why that month is so deadly), it's only half the story.

 According to the National Safety Council (NSC), when all causes of accidental death are taken into consideration, more preventable, accidental deaths occur in July and August than any other two-month period of the year.